 - Puts, straddles, calls or privileges made on a national securities exchange in regard to foreign currency

-- Puts, straddles, calls, options or privileges on a security or collection of index securities.
-This includes interest made or based on its value
+- Puts, straddles, calls, options or privileges on a security or collection of index securities, including interest made or based on its value

-- Investment contracts, certificates of interest or participation in profit-sharing agreements.
-These include in oil, gas or mineral royalties or leases
+- Investment contracts, certificates of interest or participation in profit-sharing agreements, including in oil, gas or mineral royalties or leases

 - Security futures as defined in section 78c(a)(55)(A) of the Securities Investor Protection Act

-It’s important to understand that SIPC insurance makes you whole if the firm managing your investments goes out of business.
+It’s important to understand that SIPC insurance covers your funds if the firm managing your investments goes out of business.
 What it does not cover are losses from either bad investing strategy or market downturns.
-SIPC insurance won’t make you whole if the person managing your money makes terrible investment decisions, or if the account underperforms.
+SIPC insurance won’t protect your investments if the person managing your money makes terrible investment decisions or if the account underperforms.